thierrygosselin/stackr/README.md

 sudo make install
 ```

-You new to tell R which compilers to use.
+You need to tell R which compilers to use.
 Use TextWrangler or follow the lines below:
 ```r
 cd ~
 nano .R/Makevars